 If you have had stitches, they will be removed at your GP surgery, usually 10 days after your operation.
-An arthroscopic wound does not usually need stitches.

-After your Bankart repair
+After your Bristow Latarjet

-Your shoulder wounds will have dressings on them and your arm will be supported in a sling; this is to protect your shoulder capsule while it heals after the operation.
-You must not remove your sling for usually four weeks (you will be told exactly how long after your operation), except for washing and dressing.
+You will have a dressing on your shoulder and your arm will be supported in a sling.
+This is to protect your shoulder capsule while it heals after the operation.
+You must not remove your sling for two to six weeks (your surgeon will decide), except for washing and dressing.
 The nurses or physiotherapists will help you learn how to do this safely.